sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/3_ViralAnalysis/README.md

 In the past, I used multiple prophage tools to detect prophages from MAGs.
 Talking with Simon Roux he mentioned that viral contigs are not reliably binned, and can sometimes lead to misleading prophage detection.
 See (https://www.nature.com/articles/s41587-020-0718-6; supplementary section :Benchmarking host-prediction methods for more info).
 So I will begin with relying on VIBRANTs fragment category.

+My intial process of QC of viral contigs didn't work.
+So this README.md is in progress.
+I will clean it up when I finish the QC so that I am satisfied with the outcome.

 ## Files
 *  VIBRANT_requirements.txt : This the output of Python dependencies I used for running VIBRANT.
 *  propagAte_requirements.txt : Output of python dependencies for propagAte